 Welcome to Fresh Air Nordic Walking.

-Based in the North West Bedfordshire villages, we run nordic walking courses and classes mostly in and around the villages of North West Bedfordshire as well as Buckinghamshire and Northants borders.
+We run nordic walking courses and classes mostly in and around the villages of North West Bedfordshire as well as Buckinghamshire and Northants borders.

 What is Nordic Walking?
 Nordic walking started out as a summer training regime for cross-country skiers but over the past 15 years has developed into a fitness activity in its own right.